 Slovakia kicks out centre-left rulers

-Slovak people have kicked out their old government in a vote marked by the murder of a journalist in 2018.
+Slovak people have ejected their old government in a vote marked by the murder of a journalist in 2018.

 Join EUobserver today